NathanKr/mongodb-indexing-with-github-actions/README.md

   npx migrate-mongo init
 ```

-This is the created migrate-mongo-config file
+This is the created migrate-mongo-config.js file

 ```javascript
 // In this file you can configure migrate-mongo